supertopoz/booking-app/README.md

 - ELT open app and wait for their contact list to load
 - ELT add in student's id and name into app
 - ELT select a level tester
-- Student's name is added to this [Google sheet](https://docs.google.com/spreadsheets/d/178Aa1kvDutCdmso-ozQe3jXRBQW0WFeib7E56OJ-En8/edit).
+- Student's name is added to a Google sheet
 - Data only persists in the sheet until midnight
 - The positioning and of students and for which center is persisted in Firebase
 - ELT can move students in and out of the level test